PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 • Reducing reliance on physical contact

-• Aligning with industry safety best practices
+• Aligning with industry safety best practice

 It becomes a proactive safety control, not just a tool.